lnashier/glow/CONTRIBUTING.md

 # Contributing to Glow

-Thank you for considering contributing to Glow!
+Thank you for considering contributing to `glow`!
 Your contributions help improve the project for everyone.
 Below you'll find guidelines on how to get started.

 ## Issues and Proposals